Timonin-IA/prompt-anki-cards/README.md

 1. Brief description
 This tool is used for automated creation of cards in Anki using LLMs such as ChatGPT, DeepSeek and others.
-Basically, the author tested prompt's work in DeepSeek.
+Mainly, the author tested prompt's work in DeepSeek.

 2. Use